lomartins/design-patterns-kt/src/main/kotlin/factory_method/README.md

 an interface for creating objects in a super class.*

 ### The example
 Imagine a situation where our application, need to support multiple platforms, like Windows and Web/HTML.
 Then we need to show a dialog with a button, but there different implementation of dialog and button for each platform.
-We can use factory pattern to solve this.
+We can use factory_method pattern to solve this.

 We create a *[Button](Button.kt)* interface and a *[Dialog](Dialog.kt)* abstract class which will be extended by each platform implementation *([HTMLDialog](HTMLDialog.kt) and [WindowsDialog](WindowsDialog.kt))*.